Deep-MI/FastSurfer/README.md

 * `--main_segfile`: Global path with filename of segmentation (where and under which name to store it).
 The file can be in mgz, nii, or nii.gz format.
 Default location: $SUBJECTS_DIR/$sid/mri/aparc.DKTatlas+aseg.deep.mgz
 * `--seg_log`: Name and location for the log-file for the segmentation (FastSurferCNN).
 Default: $SUBJECTS_DIR/$sid/scripts/deep-seg.log
 * `--viewagg_device`: Define where the view aggregation should be run on.
 Can be "auto" or a device (see --device).
 By default, the program checks if you have enough memory to run the view aggregation on the gpu.
 The total memory is considered for this decision.
 If this fails, or you actively overwrote the check with setting with "cpu" view agg is run on the cpu.
 Equivalently, if you pass a different device, view agg will be run on that device (no memory check will be done).
-* `--device`: Select device for NN segmentation ("cpu", "cuda"), where cuda means Nvidia GPU, you can select which one "cuda:1".
+* `--device`: Select device for NN segmentation (_auto_, _cpu_, _cuda_, _cuda:<device_num>_), where cuda means Nvidia GPU, you can select which one e.g. "cuda:1".
 Default: "auto", check GPU and then CPU
 * `--batch`: Batch size for inference.
 Default: 1.
 * `--vol_segstats`: Additionally return volume-based aparc.DKTatlas+aseg statistics for DL-based segmentation (does not  require surfaces).
-Can be used in combination with `--seg_only` in which case recon-surf only runs till CC is added (akin to --seg_with_cc_only).
+Can be used in combination with `--seg_only` in which case recon-surf only runs till CC is added.
 * `--aparc_aseg_segfile <filename>`: Name of the segmentation file, which includes the aparc+DKTatlas-aseg segmentations.
 If not provided, this intermediate DL-based segmentation will not be stored, but only the merged segmentation will be stored (see --main_segfile <filename>).
 Requires an ABSOLUTE Path!
 Default location: \$SUBJECTS_DIR/\$sid/mri/aparc.DKTatlas+aseg.deep.mgz

 ### Surface pipeline arguments (optional)